futuredapp/Engineering-Handbook/docs/index.md

 This handbook is a living document that evolves with our practices.
 If you notice outdated information feel free to [contribute](editors.md).

-We encourage all team members to contribute to keeping this handbook accurate and useful.
+We encourage all team members to contribute and keep this handbook accurate and useful.